Christian-Kofi-Okyere/State-Machines/README.md

 This repo currently contains the source files listed in the Contents section.
 This README was added to help document the project.

-## License

-Specify a license for this project.
-If you want a permissive license, consider MIT.
-If you prefer otherwise, I can add an appropriate LICENSE file.

 ## Author

 Christian Okyere

----

-If you want, I can:
-- Add a minimal VHDL testbench for `timer` and `timerExtension` and run a quick simulation with GHDL; or
-- Add a top-level wrapper and example Quartus pin assignments for a specific board (tell me which board you target).

-Tell me which follow-up you'd like and I will implement it next.